 - 1 tsp salt

-- 1 cup unsalted butter cut into cubes
+- 1 cup salted butter cut into cubes MUST BE COLD BUTTER

-- Layout two long stretches of plastic wrap on the countertop that crosses like a "t", about 2 feet long each.
+- Layout two long stretches of plastic wrap on the countertop that crosses like a "t", about 36 inches long each.
 This is what you'll be putting the crumbly dough into.

 - Add up to ½ cup of ICE water (measurement does not include the ice) while blending.
 Go slow, you may not need to use all of it.
 You are looking for a coarse crumble.
 To test when it is ready, you should be able to pinch it and make it into a ball.
 Do not over blend.